ebarylko/cmpt-476/assignment-4/assignment-4.md

 running the algorithm n times will give us a total runtime of $O(n^{k + 1})$, which is still polynomial.

+However, if $U_f$ directly uses the hidden string in its calculations, then we can peek inside the function and read out the hidden string in $O(1)$ time.

+Even in both cases where the hidden string is within and not within the $U_f$, the value of
+$s$ can be computed in polynomial time.

 ## Question seven
 f (a, b, c) = (b(¬a) + b(¬c), b(a ⊕ c), ac).
 ### Part 1